xen0vas/xen0vas.github.io/_posts/2021-03-09-antivirus-evasion-kaspersky-endpoint-security-bypass-using-a-fully-undetectable-cryptor.md

 <p align="justify">
-As we see from the output above we have encrypted the shellcode generated from **msfvenom** and the length of the encrypted shellcode is 710 bytes.
+As we see from the output above we have encrypted the shellcode generated from <b>msfvenom</b> and the length of the encrypted shellcode is 710 bytes.
 At this point we are ready to use the encrypted shellcode into our STUB program in order to test it against the Kaspersky Endpoint Security software.
 </p>

 ```c